cessda/cessda.cdc.userguide/basic-search.rst

 The “Clear search” button clears only the text in the search box.
 It does not clear any existing filters applied in the left column, see :doc:`Filtered Search <filtered-search>`.

+.. [#f1] At the time of writing, the actual number of results may change.